 Previously, I discussed what I view as the single most important question a parent can be asking.
-It’s quite simple: Who is working harder (in this moment) at their life?
+It’s quite simple: Who is working harder (at this moment) in their life?
 Who is working harder at their happiness?
 Who is working harder at their homework?
 Who is working harder at getting them out of bed?
 Who is working harder at getting them to be motivated?

 The list could go on, but you get the idea.
 If you didn’t read last week’s article, I ask that you do so.
 It’s essential.